October 2015 - The Walking Dead

 Now that the second half of the first season is almost upon us, Rachel has worked with Lorna's Laces to create our March LLE Color: Craigh na Dun, named for the magical stones that carry Claire through time!
 The gray and purple shades in each gorgeous hank symbolize the ancient, lichen-covered stones, with dabs of blue for the forget-me-not flowers Claire picks right before she goes through the stones in the book.

-Craigh na Dun is still available in these Lorna's bases:
+Craigh na Dun is still available in

 February 2015 - Dark Crystal